yufengliu15/rename-files/README.md

 Given a directory and file type, rename all the files that share the same file type to something the user specifies.
 Useful for mass renaming.

 ## Objectives:
--Learn how to alter files and maneuver throughout directories using Python.
+- Learn how to alter files and maneuver throughout directories using Python.
--Learn more about the git process.
+- Learn more about the git process.

 ## How It Can Be Used:

 ## Resources Used:
 [Working with Files in Python](https://realpython.com/working-with-files-in-python/#copying-moving-and-renaming-files-and-directories)